 Why have the leaders in higher education intentionally tripled or quadrupled the cost of learning in the past quarter century?
 Why are we comfortable with $1 trillion dollar student loan debt?
 Because we’ve been enculturated to the “managed corporation” approach, which blithely quiets the concerns about access and debt by pointing to demand.

 As a society, we value access to food basics like milk.
 There’s high demand.
-And we’ve implemented price controls to ensure access.
+And we’ve implemented both subsidies and price controls to encourage access.

-What’s implicit in the “governed institution” approach, by contrast, is the idea that the “governors” (administration, faculty, and trustees) are responsible for something more than corporate health.
+What’s implicit in the “governed institution” approach, by contrast, is the idea that the “governors” (administration, faculty, and trustees) are responsible for something more than corporate health understood primarily through balance sheets.
 What’s implicit is the idea that they’re responsible for their corporation’s social mission, which is as much about practical tools necessary for learning (books, buildings, labs, etc.) as the intangible aspects of learning like personal encounter, cross- generational relationships, and centrality of physical place as the context for received knowledge in the first place.

 A governed institution approach means that leadership won’t always decide an issue based on financial opportunity, but rather on social opportunity.
 They’re often different, though they are often conflated as one and the same, because financial costs can be papered over in the short term.